Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Op 07

-Position the jack under the sill rib at the oblong hole (2nd photo).
+Fit the jack under the vertical sill rib under the oblong hole (2nd photo).

-Position the jack under the sill rib at the oblong hole (2nd photo).
+Fit the jack under the vertical sill rib under the oblong hole (2nd photo).

 Lift the front wheel of the Twingo